-A. From time to time the Director of Engineering shall prepare and recommend for adoption by the City Council a schedule of fees applicable to all such permits for public places under the jurisdiction of the Engineering Department.
+A. From time to time the Director of Transportation shall prepare and recommend for adoption by the City Council a schedule of fees applicable to all such permits for public places under the jurisdiction of Seattle Transportation.
+The Director of the Office of Economic Development shall prepare and recommend for adoption by the City Council a schedule of fees applicable to master filming permits.
 The Superintendent shall recommend a schedule of fees applicable to permits for use of public places under the jurisdiction of the Department of Parks and Recreation, and the Director of Construction and Land Use shall recommend a schedule of fees applicable to permits required by Section 15.44.020.
 The fee schedule, when adopted by ordinance, shall govern the amount of the fee for permits heretofore or hereafter issued.
 The amount of the fee shall be set commensurate with the cost of administration, inspection and policing involved in the issuance and continuance of such permits and the use thereby granted.
 Fees for use of park drives and boulevards may take into consideration City policy of discouraging encroachments inconsistent with their park-like character and may be included in the schedule of fees for use of facilities of the Department of Parks and Recreation.

-B. The fee shall be collected as a condition to the issuance or continuance of any such permit or use.
-In order to effectuate collection of such fees the Director of Engineering, or the Superintendent as to public places under the jurisdiction of the Department of Parks and Recreation, shall promptly notify holders of outstanding permits the Office of this 4 City Clerk (Seattle 9-95)
+B. The fee shall be collected as a condition to the issuance or continuance of any such permit or use except when such permit is issued as a component of a master filming permit pursuant to SMC Section 15.35.010.
+In order to effectuate collection of such fees the Director of Transportation, the Director of the Office of Economic De-

+Seattle Municipal Code velopment as to master filming permits, or the Superintendent as to public places under the jurisdiction of the Department of Parks and Recreation, shall promptly notify holders of outstanding permits issued to pay the applicable fee or the permit will be revoked.